 Various New California Laws in 2020

 Police can now only use deadly force when it is “necessary” in defense of human life rather than just “reasonable.”
 We previously discussed this law in detail when it was being proposed and how it may affect the court systems.

 When rape kits have been collected in sexual assault cases, they must be submitted to a crime lab within 20 days and tested within 120 days.

 There are also two new laws affecting the prison and jail systems in California.
 For one, the state can no longer use for-profit prisons.
 And now inmates can no longer be charged a copay for medical care or be charged fees for items determined to be medically necessary.

 Changes to Domestic Violence Laws

 Previously, the statute of limitations for domestic violence cases was only one years.
 The statute has now been extended to five years, and this will apply not only to all new cases that occur after January 1, 2020, but also cases from the last year where the statute of limitations had not yet ran out.
-These new laws that take effect in 2020 are also is requiring that police undergo more training on de-escalation techniques and on interviewing the alleged victims in a different room than the suspect.
+These new California laws in 2020 are also is requiring that police undergo more training on de-escalation techniques and on interviewing the alleged victims in a different room than the suspect.
 If you have any questions about whether this law will affect you, be sure to contact your domestic violence lawyer.